MUsurf/TigerFish/README.md

 # TapeWorm

-This repository contains the code for the new autonomose underwater robot tentitivly named TapeWorm.
-The express purpose of this code is to be better than the code for last competition while upgrading major dependancies, such as Python versions and ROS versions.
+This repository contains the code for the new autonomous underwater robot tentatively named TapeWorm.
+The express purpose of this code is to be better than the code for last competition while upgrading major dependencies, such as Python versions and ROS versions.

 ## Development